La Peregrina Pearl

 During his exile in England, Charles Louis Bonaparte is believed to have sold the "La Peregrina Pearl" to Lord James Hamilton, the 2nd Marquess of Abercorn, at a time of grave financial difficulties.
 This sale must have taken place before his arrival in France in 1848 to contest the presidential elections, while Lord Hamilton was still the 2nd Marquess of Abercorn.
 In the year 1868, Lord Hamilton was created the first Duke of Abercorn.

-Lord James Hamilton-Ist Duke of Abercorn
+James Hamilton - First Duke of Abercorn

 Lord James Hamilton, the 2nd Marquess of Abercorn, was born in Mayfair, London, on January 21, 1811, and was the son of James Hamilton, Viscount Hamilton, who died when his son was only three years old.
 Hamilton who was educated at Harrow and Christ Church, Oxford, succeeded his grandfather as the 2nd Marquess of Abercorn in 1818.
 In the year 1832, he married Lady Louisa Russell, the daughter of the 6th Duke of Bedford, John Russel.
 The couple were blessed with fourteen children, thirteen of whom survived infancy.
 Other titles bestowed on him, and posts held during his life time were :-